larsks/systemd-usb-gadget/README.md

 ## Installation

+If you're running on a Pi, you will first need to enable the appropriate device overlays:

-1. Enable the appropriate device overlays.
-If you plan to use your USB port as both a host and a gadget, then enable OTG mode by adding the following to `/boot/config.txt`:
+- If you plan to use your
+  USB port as both a host and a gadget, then enable OTG mode by adding the following to `/boot/config.txt`:

          dtoverlay=dwc2,dr_mode=otg

-   If you will be operating exclusively as a gadget, then instead use:
+- If you will be operating exclusively as a gadget, then instead use:

         dtoverlay=dwc2,dr_mode=peripheral

 After editing `/boot/config.txt`, you must reboot for the changes to become active.

-1. Run `make install` in the source directory, which will place the support scripts into `/sbin` and the systemd unit into `/etc/systemd/system`.
+To install the systemd unit, run `make install` in the source directory, which will place the support scripts into `/sbin` and the systemd unit into `/etc/systemd/system`.

 ## Configuration